 You might think that working in an office is one of the less risky occupations in life.
-While that is true to some extent, it is possible for office workers to be injured at work.
+While that is true to some extent, office workers can still be injured at work.
 Importantly, if you suffer injuries in an office accident that were caused by your employer’s negligence, you could be compensated for any suffering.
-During the course of this article on office accident claims, we’ll look at what injuries you could be compensated for, the types of office accidents you could be compensated for and how the office accident claims process works.
+During this article on office accident claims, we’ll look at what injuries you could be compensated for, the types of accidents you could be compensated for and how the office accident claims process works.

 We can help if you want to discuss whether you’re entitled to compensation.
 Our advisors provide a free consultation to review your chances of claiming successfully.
 During your call, they’ll provide free legal advice about your next steps.
 If they suspect you have a strong case, they’ll refer you to one of our personal injury lawyers.
 They’ll provide their expertise on a No Win, No Fee basis if your case is accepted.
 As a result, you will only need to pay them if your employer pays you compensation.